-14. Networking the console
+15. Networking the console

 There are a number of ways for the console to communicate with lighting fixtures beyond the traditional DMX sockets, and these are described in this chapter.
-The console also supports communicating with a number of different simulators/visualisers over various communication methods.

 You can also connect networked processing nodes, which allow you to control up to 64 universes of DMX (the console itself can produce up to 16 universes).